rickardlindberg/rickardlindberg.me/writing/output-tracking-vs-mocks/index.markdown

 </pre></div>
 </div></div>
-The save command emits an event that indicates that the save action was performed with the given message.
+The save command emits an event that indicates that the save action was performed with the given arguments.
 We are free to rename individual functions and the test will still pass.

 In the mock version we explicitly check that the `run` method was called.
 If we